DistanceDevelopment/dsdata/inst/conversion_scripts/README.md

 - `0-capercaillie.R` builds the capercaillie data, which does not have an associated Distance project (it is a tab-delimited file)
 - `1-convert_dst.R` builds the Distance project file-based data sets
+- `2-adjust_data.R` make any adjustments using data not included in the Distance project files